Tofu is one of the oldest foods, and it has been a hot topic of discussion by food critics in recent times.

 Calories

 Wondering how many calories are in Tofu, Firm?
 Every 100gm of tofu contains 76 calories or 41 calories per ounce.
-Soy cheese is a medium-calorie food, and moderate eating of any soy product is not a problem for people on low-calorie diets.
+Soy cheese is a medium-calorie food, and moderate eating of soy products is not a problem for people on low-calorie diets.

 Protein